KS X 1001: Extended character set 0x2D / 0xAD (row number 13, Apple additional punctuation)

-Precomposed Hangul sets (rows number 16 through 40)
+Precomposed Hangul set (rows number 16 through 40)

 Code points for precomposed Hangul are included in a continuous sorted block between code points 16-01 and 40-94 inclusive.
 Not all possible syllable clusters are included in this range.
 Compare the different ordering and availability in KPS 9566.

 Initial+vowel+final syllables 뢨, 썅, 쏀, 쓩, and 쭁 are included but their initial+vowel counterparts 뢔, 쌰, 쎼, 쓔, and 쬬 are not.
 This can cause a problem with inputting, because input methods have to go through an initial+vowel syllable first in order to get to an initial+vowel+final syllable (e.g. ㅎ → 하 → 한).

 Those which are not listed here may be represented using eight-byte composition sequences.
 All other modern-jamo clusters are assigned codes elsewhere by UHC.
 All possible modern-jamo clusters are assigned codes by Johab.